astronomer/docs/astro/env-vars-astro.md

 3. Click **Edit Variables**.

-4. Modify the value of the variable you wish to edit.
+4. Modify the value of the variable you want to edit.

     ![Edit value location](/img/docs/variables-edit.png)

 5. Click **Update Environment Variables** to save your changes.
 Your Airflow scheduler, webserver, and workers restart.
 After saving, it can take up to two minutes for updated variables to be applied to your Deployment.

-## Using your Dockerfile
+## With your Dockerfile

 If you want to store environment variables with an external version control tool, Astronomer recommends setting them in your `Dockerfile`.
 This file is automatically created when you first initialize an Astro project using `astro dev init`.